-City lifts fire ban in Greater Sudbury
+City Lifts Fire Ban in Greater Sudbury

-Effective immediately, Greater Sudbury is lifting the fire ban that was declared May 11.
+Effective immediately, the City of Greater Sudbury has lifted the fire ban declared May 11, 2022

 -